Hello! Welcome back for another blog post~

 This book gave me all the feels I’ve wanted from a book!
 I cried I laughed, I SWOONED, I got shocked, I got angry, I felt various kinds of emotions!
 This is legit one of my most favorite books of all time in terms of how vivid and vibrant the emotion it possesses!
 I love reading books that release all the raw emotions inside of me, this is an emotional roller-coaster ride!
 The big reveal at the end is also so shocking I didn’t saw it coming!

 Misha and Ryen’s relationship is undeniably one of the most sincere and passionate out of all the books I have read with the same genre.
 I love how they started as pen-pals, how they first became best friends through the letters they send off to each other, it’s just so cute how one can fall in love and crave for another person because of the presence and appreciation they give in the form of letters.

 They eventually met in real life, and even though it’s not what they’re exactly expecting from each other, love still paved its way and it’s more passionate and fiery than ever!
 Ughh I just love it!

 - HAS A LESSON TEENAGERS CAN RELATE

-Bullying is the prominent issue on this book, very timely and relatable nowadays.
-Individuals tend to pretend to be someone who are they not just to gain appreciation from others, just to feel they’re belonged.
+Bullying is a prominent issue in this book, very timely and relatable nowadays.
+Individuals tend to pretend to be someone who is not to gain appreciation from others, just to feel they belong.
 I love how this book reflects that social status especially at this age and time where people would do ANYTHING just to fit in.
 This book demonstrates a lesson that there’s nothing more worth it than to be who you are as a person, no more pretending, be you, you are irreplaceable.